Guide>What about a CCRC?>THE UGLY!

 Independent living residents spoke of unsuccessful efforts to get clear answers regarding transitions and their inconsistent application.
 They perceived unfairness in the application of facility rules, such as preferential treatment for residents with prestigious former careers.
 Residents in the study thought that resident social status was more important to staff than health status.

 Lack of free will in care level transfers.
-Participants perceived a lack of free will when being forced to move out of independent living.
+Participants perceived a lack of free will when forced to move out of independent living.
 Although CCRC contracts specify that the facility will make the final determination when residents should move to a higher level of care, most residents in the study said they were unaware of this.

 The decision to move a resident into a higher level of care is usually based on the resident’s performance on the Functional Assessment Measure, a standard test of cognitive, behavioral, and social functioning along with a collective evaluation by a committee, composed of the director, a wellness nurse, the director of resident services, and the assisted living or skilled nursing administrator.
 The facility director usually makes the final decision.

 Moving out of independent living was perceived as a threat to privacy and personal space.
 Residents in the study perceived each move as a loss of freedom.
-Cottage dwellers who moved into an apartment thought they lost some privacy and freedom and that more was lost when each time they moved into a higher level of care, especially if they had to share a room.
+Cottage dwellers who moved into an apartment thought they lost some privacy and freedom and that more was lost each time they moved into a higher level of care, especially if they had to share a room.

-Residents thought the rules in assisted living and skilled nursing to be overly restraining.
-They thought the rules in assisted living and skilled nursing hindered their independence and that the rules regarding transitions were unclear, ambiguous, and were applied inconsistently.
+Residents thought the rules in assisted living and skilled nursing were overly restraining.
+They thought the rules in assisted living and skilled nursing hindered their independence and that the rules regarding transitions were unclear, ambiguous, and applied inconsistently.
 These sentiments were most common in residents moving from independent living, especially those experiencing declining health and ones who had moved recently and still had the experience on their minds.

 Residents considered rules as constraints on everyday life.
-Those in a higher level of care complained about having to eat meals at times determined by the facility, limits on what they could have in their residences, and about the care of personal needs, such as having to wait for staff to take them to the bathroom despite having the ability to do so themselves.
+Those in a higher level of care complained about having to eat meals at times determined by the facility, limits on what they could have in their residences, and the care of personal needs, such as having to wait for staff to take them to the bathroom despite having the ability to do so themselves.

 Fatalism

-Residents' perceptions of disempowerment were closely related to feelings of fatalism, the concern for death and the irreversibility of moving to assisted living and skilled nursing.
+Residents' perceptions of disempowerment were closely related to feelings of fatalism, the concern for death, and the irreversibility of moving to assisted living and skilled nursing.

 • Death.
 Assisted living and skilled nursing residents spoke of death as something they accepted or looked forward to, frequently describing it as an escape.
 Most references to death as escape suggested a desire to avoid further health decline, boredom, or apathy.